Boyos999/Boyos-Tes3mp-Scripts/README.md

 Known Issues
 - Message Box will show increase to player skill even if it was blocked
 - Skill increases to Sneak or Security from being jailed will be counted as training

+# Javelins
+Adds "javelin" records (throwable spears), and a crafting item that can be used to convert spears into javelins